1. Home

 Experience: First-Hand Knowledge That Matters

-Examples include:
+Examples of experience-driven content include:

-• Case studies based on real outcomes, not theory
+• Case studies based on real outcomes

 Expertise: Demonstrated Knowledge and Skill

-What counts as expertise depends on context.
+What qualifies as expertise depends on the topic.

 For example: